coreos/fleet/Documentation/using-the-client.md

 $ corectl submit examples/*
 ```

-Submission of units to a coreinit cluster does not cause them to be scheduled out to specific hosts.
+Submission of units to a fleet cluster does not cause them to be scheduled out to specific hosts.
 The unit should be visible in a `corectl list-units` command, but have no reported state.

 ### Remove units from the cluster